 Imagine yourself exploring the open water on a serene stand up paddle boarding adventure.
 You have the breeze in your hair, the sun on your skin and … your dog by your side?
 That’s right—your dog can join you on your SUP adventure.
 (SUP is short for “stand up paddle board” or “stand up paddle boarding”.)
 It just takes some time and practice to show them the ropes.
-So if you want to stand up paddle board with your dog, how do you get started?
+So if you want to get started learning how to stand up paddle board with dogs, where do you begin?

 We’ve got tips from Maria Christina Schultz, a certified pet trainer, American Canoe Association (ACA) instructor, and author of “How to SUP With Your PUP”; and Arielle Shipe, a yoga and meditation teacher, certified nutrition coach and GoPro Mountain Games athlete based in Aspen, Colorado, who frequently paddle boards with her dog, Tabor.

-The Benefits of Stand Up Paddle Boarding With Your Dog
+The Benefits of Stand Up Paddle Boarding With Dogs

 Paddle boarding has plenty of benefits for you: exercise, fresh air, a break from the daily hustle.
 But what’s the upside to bringing your dog along for the ride?